Enalye/grimoire/docs/index.md

 	i ++;
 }
 ```
-"do while" is the same as "while" but the condition is checked after having run the code one time.
+`do while` is the same as `while` but the condition is checked after having run the code one time.
 ```cpp
 int i = 11;
 do { //This is garanteed to run at least once, even if the condition is not met.